gabriel-ferreras/ChipSeqPipeline/README.md

 [`HOMER`](http://homer.ucsd.edu/homer/index.html) (Hypergeometric Optimization of Motif EnRichment) is a suite of tools for Motif Discovery and next-generation sequencing analysis.
 It contains a novel motif discovery algorithm that was designed for regulatory element analysis in genomics applications.
 It is a differential motif discovery algorithm, which means that it takes two sets of sequences and tries to identify the regulatory elements that are specifically enriched in on set relative to the other.

 There are several workflows for running motif analysis with [`HOMER`](http://homer.ucsd.edu/homer/index.html).
 The one used in this pipeline is [`findMotifsGenome.pl`](http://homer.ucsd.edu/homer/ngs/peakMotifs.html), which manage all the steps for discovering motifs in genomic regions.
 By default, this will perform de novo motif discovery as well as check the enrichment of known motifs.

+> However, it is important to remark that this software requires a summit bed file, that is only generated during narrow peak calling, so if the pipeline is run on broad mode this step does not take place, and there are no results.

 <details markdown="1">
     <summary>Output files</summary>